shibinnair28/Coco-Cola-Sales-Analysis-using-PowerBI/README.md

 This project focuses on analyzing Coca-Cola's sales data by creating a comprehensive sales analysis dashboard using Power BI.
 The goal is to provide insights into the company's sales performance, identify trends, and suggest areas for improvement.

-## Key Features of the Dashboard

-- **Track Sales Performance Over Time:**
-  - This dashboard shows how the sales figures of Coca-Cola have evolved during different months.
-The "Sales by Month" bar chart depicts the trend in monthly sales, indicating periods of high and low sales.

-- **Identify Trends and Patterns:**
-  - The dashboard examines sales data to uncover key trends, such as the highest sales months and the most lucrative product categories.
-The "Units Sold by Beverage Brand" chart visualizes which products generate the most sales, with Coca-Cola leading at 4.1M units.

-- **Compare Sales Across Regions, Products, and Channels:**
-  - The "Total Sales by Region" bar chart highlights the contribution of each region to overall performance.
-The dashboard provides comparative analytics across various products and states, with New York and California leading in sales.

-- **Identify Areas for Improvement:**
-  - The "Top Cities by Total Sales" and "Top 5 States by Sales" charts provide insights into underperforming geographic regions.
-These areas, such as the Midwest and South, can be targeted for improvement campaigns to boost sales.

 ## Insights from the Dashboard

 - **Monthly Sales Variations:**